New! BD Essentials: Turn your team into growth advocates

 When selecting your metrics, it’s helpful to determine whether your KPIs are leading or lagging indicators.

-In this guide we’ll go over some KPIs that can be used to measure your BD/sales performance, however, this is not an exhaustive metrics list but an introduction to some of the KPIs you might want to consider.
+In this guide we’ll review over 70 KPIs that can be used to measure your BD and capture performance.
+This is not an exhaustive metrics list but an introduction to commonly used KPIs to get you started.

 TYPES OF KPIS